Creating sharded property databasesInfinigraphNot available on AuraIntroduced in 2025.12

 OPTIONS { seedURI: “s3://bucket/folder/”, seedSourceDatabase: “other-database” };

-Example 3: Create a sharded database by seeding data from dumps
+Create a sharded property database by seeding from multiple URIs

 CYPHER 25 CREATE DATABASE `foo-sharded`